(ULTIMATE LIST OF ACRONYMS)

-3D PULA 's feisty little brother is a list that promises to bring a little organisation to the multitude of file formats that surround the realm of 3D Printing/ Additive Manufacturing.
+3D PULA 's feisty little brother is a list that promises to bring a little organisation to the plethora of file formats in 3D Printing/ Additive Manufacturing.

-It is an ongoing project which will be growing with time, and hopefully the one that hopes to bear witnesses to the creation of one universal, independent, neutral 3D Printing File format.
+It is an ongoing project which will be growing with time, and, hopefully, the one bears witness to the creation of one universal, independent, neutral 3D Printing File format.

 file format generated in Autodesk's 3D Studio Max, supporting mesh, colour and texture data; later succeeded by .max file format.